In this article:

 The gesture of the Canadians genuinely touched Cdre Moorhouse, former captain of HMS Queen Elizabeth.

 ‘I had a cup of Earl Grey and English scones with cream and jam,” he added.
-‘I said, “Hey, that’s fantastic, we’ve just run out of Earl Grey tea in the flag area on Queen Elizabeth”.
-I returned to the ship weighed down with probably a thousand tea bags.’
+‘I said, “Hey, that’s fantastic, we’ve just run out of Earl Grey tea in the flag area on Queen Elizabeth” and I returned to the ship weighed down with probably a thousand tea bags.’

 The commander of the Winnipeg said it was the least they could do to help an allied unit suffering through the privation of a long sea voyage.

 ‘We gave him three boxes and he sent me an email afterwards and said I was a hero going back to a British ship with tea from Canada,’ Canadian Commander Doug Layton said.

 Surprised by the gift, Cdre Moorhouse added: ‘Whenever you visit a ship, sailors will say, “Hey sir, what did you get?
 What did they give you?
 Was it maple syrup or something like that?,’ he said.
 ‘And I said, “No, I’ve got Earl Grey tea bags”.’

 HMS Queen Elizabeth has almost completed her tour of the Far East.

 The 65,000-tonne warship, is now in Singapore, having previously spent time in Japan and Guam.

 HMS Queen Elizabeth is the largest and most powerful vessel ever constructed for the Royal Navy.
 The ship is capable of carrying up to 40 aircraft.